 In May that year, the airline requested the FAA remove its only aircraft from its “Operation Specifications,” a legal designation that allowed it to run commercial operations like private chartered flights.
 Without any planes that met FAA requirements, or key staff members to run them, its air carrier certificate was revoked in February 2018.

 But Monarch is still authorized to broker charter flights with other FAA-certified air carriers.

-Analysis of public documents found U.S. authorities have awarded Monarch more than 120 contracts over the past eight years, totalling more than $6 million.
-The airline is still making flights under an open-ended 10-year contract awarded in 2014.
+Analysis of public documents found U.S. authorities have awarded Monarch contracts worth more than $6 million.
+The company is still brokering flights under an open-ended 10-year contract awarded in 2014.

 The bulk of Monarch’s contracts were with the DoD and involved transporting fuel to Har Keren in Israel, where the U.S. military has a mountaintop radar facility known as Site 512.
 Those gigs took place between 2012 — the last year Golubchik and Trincher were known to be involved in the company — and 2015.

 Seto Bagdoyan, director for audit services at the U.S. Government Accountability Office’s (GAO) Forensic Audits & Investigative Service, said the lack of transparency in contracting structures presents a risk to the government.